stalengd/QuickRuleTileEditor/README.md

 ## Requirements

-Package depends on Unity UI Toolkit (for editor) and 2D Tilemap Extras package (in which the rule tile itself).
+Package requires Unity 2021.1+ and [2D Tilemap Extras package](https://docs.unity3d.com/Manual/com.unity.2d.tilemap.extras.html) (in which the rule tile itself).

-If you start 2D project on Unity 2021+, these packages should be included automatically.
+Unity 2021 is required because tool is developed based on UI Toolkit, older versions do not have some built-in components.
+However, you can try to work around this in Unity 2020.3 by manually installing the `com.unity.ui` preview package (not tested).

 Tested on Unity 2021.3.9f1